2023 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Tej

 On 16 October, the India Meteorological Department (IMD) began monitoring a disturbance which had the potential to become a cyclonic circulation in the Arabian Sea.
 In the Arabian Sea, warmer sea surface temperatures, pointing to positive Indian Ocean Dipole, would help the disturbance develop.
 A cyclonic circulation formed over the Arabian Sea on 16 October, and a low-pressure area formed as a result of the cyclonic circulation in the morning of 18 October.
 The system would coalesce into a depression on 21 October.
 Later that day, the system would intensify into a cyclonic storm, receiving the name Tej.
+(Note: The name Tej (Hindi: तेज, [teːd͡ʒ]) was contributed by India and means "energy, vigor" in Hindi.)
 As Tej traversed northwestward, it would be in an environment with warm SSTs, allowing it to rapidly intensify into a Category-3 tropical cyclone on 22 October.
 The storm would soon weaken, making landfall in the Al Mahrah Governorate of Yemen between 23 and 24 October 2023, bringing significant rainfall and flooding across the eastern half of the country and western parts of Oman.

 Torrential rain on Saturday caused flooding on the island of Socotra as the cyclone made landfall.
 The flooding led to some roads in the governorate's capital city of Hadibu being cut, along with other areas in the archipelago.
 The Socotra Airport recorded 13 mm of rain, with wind speeds reaching 25 knot and gusts exceeding 25 knot.
 Damages are estimated to be greater than US$1 million.

 Very Severe Cyclonic Storm Hamoon

 On 21 October, a low-pressure area formed in the Bay of Bengal.
 On the same day the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert (TCFA) and classified the disturbance as Tropical Depression 06B.
 Due to its favorable conditions, 06B intensified into a cyclonic storm, which was given the name Hamoon by the IMD.
+(Note: The name Hamoon (Persian: هامون, [hæːˈmuːn]) was contributed by Iran and refers to Hamoun Oasis in Persian.)
 On 24 October, Hamoon intensified into a category 2-equivalent cyclone, reaching its peak intensity with sustained winds of 120 km/h (75 mph) and gusts of 140 km/h (85 mph).
 The storm made landfall on Cox's Bazar on the Bangladesh coast, bringing strong winds and intense rainfall into that area.
 Hamoon dissipated over Myanmar on 25 October as it moved inland.

 As the system lashed the country, five people were killed in total as Hamoon crossed the Cox's Bazar and Chittagong coasts.
 Hundreds were left homeless as their homes were severely damaged, while trees were uprooted, and electric poles are down.
 A yellow warning was issued for six districts in the state.